Skip to Main Content

 The session will conclude with an exploration of good delivery techniques with additional advice on what to do if it all goes wrong.

-If you need help in any of these areas before these sessions become available, get in touch with the Biological Sciences Libraries Team and we can set up a 1-2-1 meeting to discuss your needs further.
+If you need help in any of these areas, get in touch with the Biological Sciences Libraries Team and we can set up a 1-2-1 meeting to discuss your needs further.

 Recommendations